-The development of EU energy policy has shifted over the last three to four decades – from a high level of public intervention in the energy sector in the 1970s and 1980s to the evolution of a common energy policy in the 1990s and early 2000s
+The development of EU energy policy has shifted over the last three to four decades – from a high level of public intervention in the energy sector in the 1970s and 1980s to the evolution of a standard energy policy in the 1990s and early 2000s

 Although the EEC treaty did not harmonize energy policies and energy legislation, under article 191 TFEU, the EU can pursue any environmental policy to achieve those objectives – including protecting health, use of natural resources, and combating climate change.